mt-support/tribe-sniffer/README.md

 ## How to use it
 This tool is meant to be used as a bookmarklet.

+### Quick deploy

+1. Copy the one-line script from `tribe-sniffer.min.js` to your clipboard.
+2. In your preferred browser create a new bookmark button on the bookmark bar.
+3. Name it "Tribe Sniffer" or whatever you like.
+4. Paste the code into the location / URL field and save it.
+5. When visiting a webpage click on the bookmark button.
+A popup dialog will contain the information.

+### Slow deploy

 For that you will need to minimize the script.
 You can use an online tool like https://javascript-minifier.com/

 Here are the steps to create a bookmarklet from the code: